 You can normally check-in to your accommodation and access your rooms from around 16:00.
-If you arrive earlier, it's no problem to leave your bags at your accommodation and explore the town.
-There's a wealth of outdoor shops so you should have a little time for last minute supplies before your trip.
+If you arrive earlier, it's no problem to leave your bags at your accommodation and explore either Argentière (the village has several bars, restaurants, and outdoor shops), or take the train or bus to Chamonix to explore the town.
+Here you'll find a larger choice of shops and cafés.
+(Do ask your accommodation for a Guest Card in order to travel free of charge on the buses and trains).